 Project homepage: https://github.com/lino-framework/xl

-lino_book.projects), plus the main test suite for the Lino framework.
+lino_book.projects), and the main test suite for

 Project homepage: https://gitlab.com/lino-framework/book

 ExtJS 6 front end¶

 A proof of concept for a Lino front end that uses SAP's OpenUI toolkit.

 A proof of concept for a Lino front end that uses the PyQt toolkit.